 Cerebral palsy is a group of neurological conditions that occur during brain development or a brain injury early in life.
-If your child has extremely tight, tense muscles because of cerebral palsy, it is important to know that treatments are available.
+It's estimated that 50% of children with cerebral palsy have spasticity.1

 Cerebral palsy can injure the part of the brain that controls movement and muscle tone.
 The brain cannot control the flexibility of the muscles, so they become tense and spastic.

 Spasticity can be treated.
 The right treatment may make work, school, activities, and caregiving easier.
 It may give you greater comfort and control over your everyday tasks.

 Many people can control spasticity well enough with oral medication, physical and occupational therapy, or injection therapy.
 However, some find that these treatments don't work well enough or have intolerable side effects.
 See a spasticity specialist to explore other options.

 McGuire JR. Epidemiology of spasticity in the adult and child.
 In: Brashear A, Elovic E, eds.
 Spasticity: Diagnosis and Management.
 2 ed.
 New York: Demos Medical; 2016:5-15.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.

 A: Lioresal® Intrathecal (baclofen injection) is a muscle relaxant and antispastic medication that is used for treatment of severe spasticity caused by injury to or certain conditions of the brain or spinal cord.